-Quality and ReliabilityEngineering is a process by which entities review the quality of all factors involved in production.
-This approach places an emphasis on three aspects: a) Elements such as controls, job management, defined and well managed processes, performance and integrity criteria, and identification of records. b) Competence, such as knowledge, skills, experience, and qualifications. c) Soft elements, such as personnel integrity, confidence, organizational culture, motivation, team spirit, and quality relationships.
-The quality of the outputs is at risk if any of these three aspects is deficient in any way.
+It is a process by which entities review the quality of all factors involved in production.
 Quality control emphasizes testing of products to uncover defects, and reporting to management who make the decision to allow or deny the release, whereas quality assurance attempts to improve and stabilize production, and associated processes, to avoid, or at least minimize, issues that led to the defects in the first place.